If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 It’s always good to use “ice maker-friendly” cleaners, and never use boiling water which will end up melting the plastic, which is the main construction of your ice maker.

-The best practice for cleaning your ice maker is a mild detergent and a damp rag.
+A mild detergent and a damp rag are the best practice for cleaning your ice maker.
 Use the cleaning solutions that we suggest above.

 Descale your portable ice maker regularly.